spinnaker/spinnaker.github.io/setup/install/providers/oracle.md

 ## Prerequisites

 You will need the following to enable Oracle Cloud provider in Spinnaker:
-- A user in IAM for the person or system who will be using the Spinnaker, and put that user in at least one IAM group with any desired permissions.
+- A user in IAM for the person or system who will be using Spinnaker, and put that user in at least one IAM group with any desired permissions.
 See [Adding Users](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/addingusers.htm#one){:target="\_blank"}.
 - The user's home region.